SAP-samples/easy-extension-samples/delivery-slot-management/README.md

 ## How to Install
 Here are the instructions to configure locally the extension and make it work.
 The extension has been developed to work with the standard `electronics-spa accelerator`, although it should easily work with other SAP accelerators as well with small changes.

+[Here](https://sap.github.io/easy-extension-framework/getting-started/) you can find more details on the installation procedure.

 ### Install SAP Commerce Platform

 First thing is then to install the latest 2205 commerce version.
 Follow the official documentation: